Azure-Samples/data-api-builder/cms/README.md

 - Local MySQL db

 Q: _Why not postgres or cosmos?_
-A: Hawaii not supporting views for Postgres and cosmos not supporting views.. at all.. prevents them from fitting in to the agnostic frontend code.
+A: Hawaii not supporting views for Postgres and cosmos not supporting views.. at all.. prevents them from fitting with the agnostic api calls the frontend makes.

 ## `backend/ms-sql`
-Note: startup scripts that use `sqlcmd` to initialize the database attempt to use windows authentication mode.
+**Note:** startup scripts that use `sqlcmd` to initialize the database attempt to use windows authentication mode.
 If for any reason this fails, update `init-db.bat` to the following: `sqlcmd -U {your_user} -P {your_pw} -i init-cms-db.sql`.
 See more about available options [here](https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility?view=sql-server-ver16).
 <br/>

 > ### hawaii-config.MsSql.json